Testing layouts locally

 Preparing for local testing

-When your layout is deployed to the Component Service in the Squiz DXP and accessed in the Page Builder, it has access to components to be inserted into the content zones in the layout, as well as the website design.
+When your layout is deployed to the Component Service in the Squiz DXP and accessed in the Page Builder, it has access to components to be inserted into the content zones in the layout.
+It also has access to the website design.
+When testing locally, these are not available.
+Therefore, provide material for each content zone.
+Include the CSS that the website design provides when running local tests.

 Zone content